Did you know that you should be cleaning your bath toys on a regular basis to keep mold

 How To Clean Bath Toys Using The Dishwasher

-If you have stand-alone toys like stacking cups, you can skip the mesh bag and place them directly into the top rack of the dishwasher.
+If you have stand-alone toys like stacking cups, you can skip the mesh bag and place them directly into the top shelf of the dishwasher.
 You can run other items in the dishwasher if you like, just try to avoid washing toys with plates and cups with food build-up on them.

 How To Clean Bath Toys Using The Washing Machine

 cool cycle.
 Do not use the hot cycle as this can melt some of the toys.
-For more laundry tips, follow my daily laundry routine, yes daily, because I have 3 kids and we use a lot of clothes!
+For more laundry tips, I use a daily laundry routine (yes daily, because I have 3 kids and I use a lot of clothes)!

-Cleaning Bath Toys with Vinegar
+Cleaning Bath Toys With White Vinegar

-Cleaning Bath Toys with Hydrogen Peroxide
+Cleaning Toys With Hydrogen Peroxide

-To clean your bath toys with hydrogen peroxide you can use full-strength hydrogen peroxide or a 50/50 solution of peroxide and water in a bucket or the kitchen sink.
+To clean your bath toys with peroxide you can use full-strength or a 50/50 solution of peroxide and water in a bucket or the kitchen sink.
+Wear rubber gloves!

 toothbrush or a cloth to rub off any additional dirt or mildew that you might see on the toys.